Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: RESULTS

+Second, physiological loading conditions appeared to have a stronger influence on AR screening performance.
+The most apparent subgroup difference was observed across blood pressure strata, where the model achieved an AUROC of 0.716 in normotensive participants compared with 0.662 in hypertensive participants.
+Because AR is fundamentally characterized by abnormal diastolic flow dynamics, this pattern suggests that background hemodynamic conditions may influence the expression of AR-related waveform characteristics in peripheral pulse signals.
+A degree of sexual dimorphism was also observed, particularly in the AS task, where performance was consistently higher among male participants.
+Prior studies have reported sex-specific differences in AS pathophysiology and cardiac remodeling patterns, with males more frequently exhibiting pronounced valvular calcification and ventricular remodeling, whereas females often present with lower-flow phenotypes and greater myocardial fibrosis~\cite{saeed2020sex}.
+These biological differences may contribute to variation in how disease-related hemodynamic alterations are reflected in peripheral pulse waveforms.

-In summary, the subgroup analysis results honestly map the heterogeneity of physiological signals in the real world.
+In summary, the subgroup analysis highlights the substantial physiological heterogeneity encountered in real-world populations.
 Given the extreme scarcity of positive samples in this study, the model cannot fully cover the waveform variation space of all complex physiological subtypes.
-Nevertheless, the performance trends exhibited by the model across major physiological dimensions are highly consistent with known cardiovascular mechanical laws—performing best under conditions of good vascular compliance and low interference load.
-This performance fluctuation, which aligns with physiological expectations, powerfully proves that PiLA does not rely on simple statistical spurious correlations but has successfully captured genuine hemodynamic signals essential to valvular pathology, indicating its higher potential diagnostic efficacy under ideal physiological conditions or with appropriate correction.
+Nevertheless, several performance trends were consistently observed across related physiological dimensions, particularly those associated with vascular compliance and hemodynamic loading.
+These patterns were broadly aligned with established cardiovascular physiology, supporting the physiological relevance of the waveform representations learned by PiLA and highlighting the influence of physiological background on PPG-based AVD screening performance.

 \FloatBarrier